Pymmdrza/LitecoinCracker/.github/README.md

 | Bitcoin Cash (BCH) | `qzhng92dy942v5um9muy8w9y0m3et7fupvpp09sp62`   |

-> [!NOTE]
-> You can also give just one star to support this repository, your action will encourage us.
-Thank you for your support.

 ---

-> **Warning**
+> [!CAUTION]
-> Unfortunately, due to the ignorance of some dear users, we were not informed that some profiteers and uncultured people are selling some of my scripts at a lower price.
+> **Warning** : Unfortunately, due to the ignorance of some dear users, we were not informed that some profiteers and uncultured people are selling some of my scripts at a lower price.
 And the user does not receive anything after payment.
 Some of these ignorant people give malicious and viral files to users.
 From here, I declare that the only official source for selling my scripts is the [website](https://mmdrza.com) and [Telegram ID](https://t.me/Mr1Mmdrza) or [Telegram Channel](https://t.me/Crypto2ools).